trynthink/scout/docs/tutorials.rst

 Alternate regions
 *****************

-``--alt_regions`` allows the user to switch the regional breakout of baseline data and ECM results from the default AIA climate regions (see :ref:`ecm-baseline_climate-zone`).
-Valid options include one of "EMM", "State", or "AIA".
+``--alt_regions`` allows the user to set the regional breakout of baseline data and ECM results (see :ref:`ecm-baseline_climate-zone`).
+Valid options include one of "EMM" (default), "State", or "AIA".

 .. note::
-   Currently, two alternative regional breakouts are supported: the U.S. Electricity Information Administration (EIA) Electricity Market Module (EMM) regions, and the contiguous U.S. states.
-See the :ref:`ecm-baseline_climate-zone-alt` section for additional details.
+   Currently, three regional breakouts are supported: the U.S. Electricity Information Administration (EIA) Electricity Market Module (EMM) regions, AIA climate regions,  and the contiguous U.S. states.
+See the :ref:`ecm-baseline_climate-zone` section for additional details.

 Site energy
 ***********